nicolabs/nicolabs.net/_posts/2019-04-27-My-favorite-tools-I-want-to-tell-the-world.md

 However, it's based on pluggable features that are not always stable.
 Here are the ones I'm using on a day-to-day basis :

 - web interface to access my own files (however synchronization, backup and other features on files are not yet useable in my opinion)
-- calendar (coupled with DAVDroid and any Android calendar it has all features Google Calendar has, except event import from email)
+- calendar (coupled with DAVDroid and any Android calendar it has all features Google Calendar has, except event import from/sharing to email)
 - contacts (really excellent)
 - news (use with a RSS/Atom reader on your mobile)
 - bookmarks